alx741/spec.vim/README.md

 commands before, and after running the tests (handy for things like [the TDD traffic light](https://github.com/alx741/tdd_traffic-light) or automatic deploying when tests pass).
-When running a spec file in particular, it doesn't matter if your currently in the source file or the spec file, *spec.vim* will do the right thing.
+When running a spec file in particular, it doesn't matter if you're currently in the source file or the spec file, *spec.vim* will do the right thing.

 **NOTE**: the doc file `:h spec.vim` holds more detailed information than this README file.